HarryStevens/d3-regression/README.md

 <a name="linear_domain" href="#linear_domain">#</a> <i>linear</i>.<b>domain</b>([<i>domain</i>]) [<>](hhttps://github.com/harrystevens/d3-regression/blob/master/src/linear.js#L45 "Source")

-If <em>domain</em> is specified, sets the minimum and maximum x-coordinates of the returned line to the specified array of numbers.
-The array must contain two or more elements.
+If <em>domain</em> is specified, sets the minimum and maximum <em>x</em>-coordinates of the returned line to the specified array of numbers.
+The array must contain two elements.
 If the elements in the given array are not numbers, they will be coerced to numbers.
-If <em>domain</em> is not specified, returns a copy of the regression generators’s current domain.
+If <em>domain</em> is not specified, returns a copy of the regression generator’s current domain.